jd-galvan/rebrot/README.md

 * 🐍 Python >= 3.10
 * 🚀 CUDA-compatible GPU (optional, but recommended for better performance)

+## 🧠 AI Models

+For now, the Yolo, UNet, and Segformer models are not publicly available.
+They will be soon.

 ## 📥 Installation

 ### 1️⃣ Clone the repository